-Sarah, an internationally acclaimed textile designer, co-founded the renowned design partnership Collier Campbell with her sister Susan Collier in 1979.
-Working together for more than fifty years, they created iconic designs that are recognizable today such as their Cote d’Azure print and the stunning Central Park print commissioned by a lady who owned an apartment overlooking central Park!
+Sarah, an internationally acclaimed textile designer, has been a painter of patterns all her working life, painting alongside her sister, the late Susan Collier, since the 1960s.
+Beginning their careers creating designs for Liberty, they later co-founded the renowned and original design partnership Collier Campbell in 1979.
+Working together for more than fifty years, they made many iconic designs that are recognizable today – Bauhaus, Egyptian Birds, Cote d’Azure and the stunning Central Park design, commissioned especially by a woman whose own apartment overlooks that famous New York attraction.

-Since Susan's early death in 2011, Sarah has worked independently, and has successfully established a new chapter in her creative story.
-Verve, love of pattern and colour, and inventive freshness are the DNA of Sarah’s work.
-With a lifetime in pattern she is constantly developing her skills and design language, marrying the hand-painted, for which she's justly known, with new digital technology where needed.
+Since 2011, Sarah has worked independently, successfully establishing a new chapter in her creative story.
+Verve, love of pattern and colour, and inventive freshness are at the heart of everything she creates.

 Sarah is also the co-author of 'The Collier Campbell Archive: 50 Years of Passion in Pattern' (published